hacdias/hacdias.com/content/impossible-list/index.md

 - [ ] Visit 🇲🇴 Macau
 - [ ] See the 🌌 Aurora Borealis
 - [ ] Travel on an 🔥 hot air balloon
-- [ ] Visit the 💺 cockpit of an airplane
+- [ ] Visit an airplane's 💺 cockpit
 {.checklist}

 ### Train Goals